 Domestic Violence & Child Advocacy Center's (the "Organization") primary purpose is preventing, responding to and advocating for victims of child abuse and domestic violence, including teen dating violence and stalking.
 The mission is to empower individuals, educate the community, and advocate for justice to end domestic violence and child abuse.
-The Organization reaches 25,000 individuals annually.
-Services include a 24/7 Helpline, Emergency Shelter, Justice System Advocacy, Trauma Therapy, Supervised Visitation, and Multicultural & Education services, including Latina Project, Ujima, KEYS 4 Deaf Access, as well as community outreach, education, and professional training.
+The Organization reaches more than 20,000 individuals annually.
+Services include a 24/7 Helpline, Emergency Shelter, Justice System Advocacy, Trauma Therapy, Supervised Visitation, Prevention, Education and Inclusion services, including Latina Project, Ujima, KEYS 4 Deaf Access, as well as community outreach, education, and professional training.